Motstanden/motstanden-website/README.md

       cd ../../..
       ```

-      - This step might cause trouble to some developers because it can be tricky to install the node package "better-sqlite3" on some systems.
+      - This step might cause trouble for some developers because some systems may have difficulties installing `better-sqlite3`.
 You can troubleshoot this step by reading the documentation for the package:
           - https://github.com/WiseLibs/better-sqlite3
           - https://github.com/WiseLibs/better-sqlite3/blob/master/docs/troubleshooting.md

   3. Create databases, and populate them with data.<br/>
   **Note**: You need a unix shell for this step.
-I recommend using [git bash](https://gitforwindows.org/) on windows.
+If you are using windows, I recommend using [git bash](https://gitforwindows.org/).
       ```bash
       cd database
       sh ./create_all_dev_db.sh